samsquire/multiversion-concurrency-control/README.md

 :end
 ```

-This starts 25 threads which each try receive a message and send a message to another thread and add one to the counter of the number of messages received.
+This starts 25 threads which each try to receive a message and send a message to another thread and add one to the counter of the number of messages received.

 # Multiversion concurrency control - How it works